-The Harvard Law School Program on Corporate Governance and the Harvard Law School Program on Institutional Investors convened its Roundtable on Executive Compensation last Thursday, June 27.
-This event brought together for a roundtable discussion prominent representatives of the investor, issuer, advisor, and academic communities.
+The Harvard Law School Program on Corporate Governance and the Harvard Law School Program on Institutional Investors convened the Harvard Roundtable on Corporate Governance last Wednesday, March 18.
+The event brought together for a roundtable discussion 75 prominent experts with a wide range of perspectives on this subject, including those of investors, issuers, advisors, and academics.
 Participants in the event, and the topics of discussion, are set out below.

-The participants in the Roundtable on Executive Compensation included:
+The participants in the Harvard Roundtable on Corporate Governance included: